Martin Luther King Jr.: Activism and involvement with Native Americans

-In September 1959, King flew from Los Angeles, California, to Tucson, Arizona.
-After giving a speech at the University of Arizona on the ideals of using nonviolent methods in creating social change.
-He put into words his belief that one must not use force in this struggle "but match the violence of his opponents with his suffering."
-King then went to Southside Presbyterian, a predominantly Native American church, and was fascinated by their photos.
-On the spur of the moment, King wanted to go to an Indian Reservation to meet the people so Casper Glenn took King to the Papago Indian Reservation.
-At the reservation King met with all the tribal leaders, and others on the reservation then ate with them.
-King then visited another Presbyterian church near the reservation, and preached there attracting a Native American crowd.
-He later returned to Old Pueblo in March 1962 where he preached again to a Native American congregation, and then went on to give another speech at the University of Arizona.
+In September 1959, after giving a speech at the University of Arizona on the ideals of using nonviolent methods in creating social change, King stated his belief that one must not use force in this struggle "but match the violence of his opponents with his suffering."
+King then went to Southside Presbyterian, a predominantly Native American church, and was fascinated by their photos; he wanted to go to an Indian Reservation to meet the people so Casper Glenn took King to the Papago Indian Reservation.
+He met with all the tribal leaders, visited another Presbyterian church near the reservation, and preached there, attracting a Native American crowd.
+He later returned to Old Pueblo in March 1962 where he preached again to a Native American congregation.
 King would continue to attract the attention of Native Americans throughout the civil rights movement.
-During the 1963 March on Washington there was a sizable Native American contingent, including many from South Dakota, and many from the Navajo nation.
-Native Americans were also active participants in the Poor People's Campaign in 1968.
+During the 1963 March on Washington there was a sizable Native American contingent, including many from South Dakota and from the Navajo nation.

 King was a major inspiration, along with the civil rights movement, of the Native American rights movement of the 1960s and many of its leaders.
 John Echohawk, a member of the Pawnee tribe who was the executive director and a founder of the Native American Rights Fund, stated:

 Inspired by Dr. King, who was advancing the civil rights agenda of equality under the laws of this country, we thought that we could also use the laws to advance our Indianship, to live as tribes in our territories governed by our own laws under the principles of tribal sovereignty that had been with us ever since 1831.
 We believed that we could fight for a policy of self-determination that was consistent with U.S. law and that we could govern our own affairs, define our own ways and continue to survive in this society.